-Information Storage: What, if any, data is to be stored within the solution, and the objectives to be met regarding the security and confidentiality of the information including: Security Impacts associated with loss or disclosure of the data, including:
+- 1. Information Storage: What, if any, data is to be stored within the solution, and the objectives to be met regarding the security and confidentiality of the information including:

+- Security Impacts associated with loss or disclosure of the data, including:

 - Reputational

-- Financial
+- o Financial

 - Productivity

-- Legal
+- o Legal

 - Safety

-- o Other areas as identified through the assessment process
+- Other areas as identified through the assessment process

-Ownership and Confidentiality
+- Ownership and Confidentiality

-Regulatory or Compliance requirements (including Family Educational Rights and Privacy Act ("FERPA")
+- Regulatory or Compliance requirements (including Family Educational Rights and Privacy Act ("FERPA")

-Service Criticality: Availability and performance requirements of the solution and the data that is stored by it.
-This will include the specifying availability needs during normal operations, recovery requirements associated with a disaster, as well as any specific performance specifications.
+- 2. Service Criticality: Availability and performance requirements of the solution and the data that is stored by it.
+This will include the specifying availability needs

+during normal operations, recovery requirements associated with a disaster, as well as any specific performance specifications.

-Data Retention / Service Longevity: Requirements to maintain service or data over time.
-This will specifically identify any concerns over long-term access to the information within or use of the solution.
+- 3. Data Retention / Service Longevity: Requirements to maintain service or data over time.
+This will specifically identify any concerns over long-term access to the information within or use of the solution. - 4.
 Other Information: Other concerns or risks identified for the solution are to be identified and documented in order to ensure a thorough assessment of the solution.